 Audit Committee.— the Audit Committee shall be composed of at least two members appointed by the Section President.
 This committee shall procure and audit the financial records of the treasurer for the previous calendar year, prior to January 30th, and shall report the results of the audit to the membership at the annual meeting.

-Awards Committee.— The Awards Committee shall be composed of four members appointed by the Section President.
+Awards Committee.— The Awards Committee shall be composed of a Chairman and at least three members appointed by the Section President.
 It shall be the responsibility of this committee to annually seek and recommend recipients of: (1) the John Pearce Memorial Award (2) The P. F. English Memorial Award: (3) Certificate of Merit Award(s); and (4) the Outstanding Student Wildlife Paper(s) Award.
-This Committee also shall consider candidates for Honorary Membership in the Section.
+This Committee also shall consider candidates for Honorary Membership in the Section and the Distinguished Service Award through The Wildlife Society.
 The Committee shall report its recommendation to the Section President at least 60 days in advance of the annual meeting.

-Bylaws Committee.— The Bylaws Committee shall be composed of at least three members appointed by the Section President.
-This committee shall conduct a Bylaws review and recommend such changes in the Section Bylaws as shall be needed for practical conformity to those of The Wildlife Society; act upon recommendations of the Executive Committee for revision or amendment of Section Bylaws; and prepare proposed revisions or amendments in proper form for presentation to and action by the Section, and submit these to the Secretary in time for distribution to the voting members in accordance with the limitations specified in Article VIII, Section 2, herein.
-The Bylaws Committee shall annually deliver a copy of the current approved Bylaws to the Executive Committee.

 Conservation Affairs Committee.—

-The Conservation Affairs Committee shall be composed of at least three members appointed by the Section President.
+The Conservation Affairs Committee shall be composed of:

+A Chairman and at least two members appointed by the Section President.

+One representative/liaison from each Chapter within the Section.